 Conservation status: This species is listed as Least Concern in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a medium priority under the department's Back on Track species prioritisation.

 The striped-tailed delma is a legless lizard, coloured reddish brown or grey brown above and cream underneath.
 Distinguishing features include a series of alternating cream and yellow-brown vertical bars on the lips and side of the head.
 It grows to approximately 10 cm in length with 16 rows of mid-body scales and a long and rounded snout.
 The tail is four times the length of the body.

 The striped-tailed delma is found in low open tropical forest containing Eucalypt platyphylla, open forests with Allocasuarina and Xanthorrhoea and open woodlands with a grassy understorey in mainland areas.
 On islands and in coastal areas it has been recorded from wet sclerophyll forest.

 This species is found only in Queensland and a significant proportion of its range is confined to the Queensland Brigalow Belt (QBB) bioregion.
 The striped-tailed delma is known from only a few localities on the central Queensland coast around the Townsville region and south to Keswick Island, off Mackay.
 It has also been recorded on several other islands including Magnetic, South Mole and Shaw Islands.

 The species is diurnal (active during the day) and because it is extremely cautious, it is usually only seen very briefly.
 Refuge is sought beneath leaf litter, logs and sheets of iron.

 Female delmas lay two eggs per clutch.
 The eggs hatch in approximately 70 days.